Simon-Busch/solidity-ast-parser/readme.md

 # Solidity AST Parser and Terminal UI Viewer

-Welcome to the Solidity AST Parser and Terminal UI Viewer project!
-This tool allows you to parse Solidity contract files, extract detailed information from their Abstract Syntax Trees (AST), and interactively explore the contracts' structure and components via a terminal-based user interface.
+Solidity allows you to parse Solidity contract files, extract detailed information from their Abstract Syntax Trees (AST), and interactively explore the contracts' structure and components via a terminal-based user interface.

 ## See in action